-tar Wars fans across the galaxy let out a cheer at a very unexpected announcement in late 2012: George Lucas had sold the ownership of Lucasfilm and all its properties, including the rights to the Star Wars franchise, to Disney.
-And Disney is already working to produce a film that will continue the story where 1983's Episode VI: Return of the Jedi left off.
-Episode VII is expected to hit theaters in 2015.
+Star Wars fans across the galaxy let out a cheer at a very unexpected announcement in late 2012: George Lucas had sold the ownership of Lucasfilm and all its properties, including the rights to the Star Wars franchise, to Disney.
+And Disney is already working to produce a film that will continue the story set 30 years after the point where 1983's Episode VI: Return of the Jedi left off.

 Of course, fans are clamoring for every morsel of information they can get — but Star Wars being Star Wars, the internet chatter on Episode VII has grown so deafening that it can be hard to keep track of what we actually know about the sequel.
 So here, a helpful guide:

-1. Kathleen Kennedy is producing, Michael Arndt is writing, and J.J.
-Abrams is directing
+4. Kathleen Kennedy is producing, and J.J.
+Abrams is writing and directing

 Star Wars: Episode VII will be produced under the watchful eye of Lucasfilm president Kathleen Kennedy, whose decades of production credits include beloved films like E.T.: The Extraterrestrial, Back to the Future, and Jurassic Park, as well as more recent and somewhat less-beloved films like War Horse, The Adventures of Tintin, and Lincoln.